1. Click Here to view FAQ’s En Espanol

 6. How does AGIS fit in?

-AGIS Network serves as your advocate between you and the Trustmark Insurance.
-AGIS helps with enrollment, issues with billing, supporting the online enrollment system and helping individuals understand the benefit so they can make an informed decision about the policy.
+AGIS Network serves as your advocate between you and Trustmark Insurance.
+AGIS manages enrollment, assists with billing issues, supports the online enrollment system, and helps individuals understand the benefit so they can make an informed decision about the policy.
 AGIS Network also supports caregivers by providing practical, usable caregiving resources.

 7. Who is eligible to apply for this coverage?

-Benefits-eligible employees on a regular Harvard payroll up to age 75 with at least 17.5 standard hours per week listed in PeopleSoft.
-You must be actively at work on the day you apply, and the day coverage goes into effect.
-Employees up to age 70 are guaranteed issued during their first enrollment opportunity.
-Employees aged 71 to 75 and those applying after their first enrollment period will need to answer modified guarantee issue questions.
-(See the next question.)
+Benefit-eligible employees on a regular Harvard payroll up to age 75 with at least 17.5 standard hours per week listed in PeopleSoft are eligible to apply.
+You must be actively at work on the day you apply and the day coverage goes into effect.
+Employees up to age 70 as of April 1, 2026 (the date the policy goes into effect) are guaranteed issue during this enrollment opportunity.
+Employees aged 71 to 75 will need to answer modified guarantee issue questions.

 If the applicant answers “Yes” to any of the following questions, they are not eligible for coverage.